SimplyEdit/simplyedit-for-designers/design_with_simplyedit.md

 </body>
 ```

 You are not limited to predefined names for the fields.
-You can use as many or few as you like and name them however you like.
+You can use as many or few as you like and name them whatever you like.
 Just remember to follow the rules for attribute values in HTML:
 - don't use quotes, use &amp;quot; if you must
 - don't use &lt; or &gt;
 - anything else is ok